greshko/naibbe-cipher/README.md

 the Naibbe cipher and Voynichesque, can be found at: https://zenodo.org/records/16415088

-The 24 July 2025 version of the preprint can be accessed at: https://www.voynich.ninja//thread-4848.html
+Extensive discussion of a preprint version of this paper can be accessed at: https://www.voynich.ninja//thread-4848.html

 # License and copyright